Manner of Christ’s Coming

 Will His coming be a secret, or does the Bible tell a different story?
 The truth may shock you.

-What promise did Jesus make prior to His crucifixion?
+What did Jesus promise prior to His crucifixion?

 Let not your heart be troubled: ye believe in God, believe also in me.
 In my Father’s house are many mansions: if it were not so, I would have told you.
 I go to prepare a place for you.
 And if I go and prepare a place for you, I will come again, and receive you unto myself; that where I am, there ye may be also.